MicrosoftDocs/bot-docs/articles/bot-framework-botbuilder-overview.md

 ## <a id="azure"></a>Azure Bot Service
 The Azure Bot Service provides an integrated environment that is purpose-built for bot development, enabling you to build, connect, test, deploy and manage intelligent bots, all from one place.
-You can write your bot in C# or Node.js directly in the browser using the Azure editor, without any need for a tool chain (local editor and source control).
+You can write your bot in C# or Node.js directly in the browser using the Azure editor, without any need for a tool chain, such as a local editor or source control.

 The [detailed walkthrough](bot-framework-azure-getstarted.md) using the Azure Bot Service will get you started toward building your own bot.